 How to clear clutter, keep a clean house & get rid of stuff

 Being a CEO of Me® is all about balance and doing our best, even in our households.
-This doesn’t mean having a house that’s always sparkly clean or that everything is always in it’s place.
-It simply means creating systems that work for you & sticking to them that allow you to live in a happy, healthy environment.
-When we learn how to clear clutter in our homes, we can open up room for growth and abundance in all areas of our lives.
+This doesn’t mean having a house that’s always sparkly clean or that everything is always in its place.
+It simply means creating systems that work for you & sticking to them that allows you to live in a happy, healthy environment.
+When we learn how to clear the clutter in our homes, we can open up room for growth and abundance in all areas of our lives.

 I lived in a small 520 square foot, 1 bedroom apartment for several years.
 When I first moved in, it felt huge (it was the first place I lived in after moving out of my parents home).
-As the years went by and I began purchasing more things and as my home based business grew, that apartment began to feel about as big as a refrigerator box.
+As the years went by and I began purchasing more things and as my home-based business grew, that apartment began to feel about as big as a refrigerator box.
 I was slowly starting to suffocate because of all the stuff that was stuffed into that small, stuffy space.

 When it came time for me to move into a house, I promised myself I would not ever let my new house become so stuffed.
 I did a clean sweep and got rid of over 1/3rd of my possessions.
-I wanted a home I could live in, feel comfortable in and be able invite friends to spend time at.
+I wanted a home I could live in, feel comfortable in and be able to invite friends to spend time at.

 I mostly didn’t want all that external baggage around me anymore.
 When our homes are cluttered and overstuffed, it damages our mental, emotional and physical health.
 We feel guilty because we can’t seem to catch up, much less stay on top of the mess.
 We are embarrassed when people come over and always making excuses.
 Lots of times the stress from the mess can even make us gain weight & cause us to become lazy because it’s just too much to tackle so we just keep putting it off.